vippsas/vipps-recurring-api/vipps-recurring-api.md

 can manage the agreement: Change,  an, cancel, etc.
 Vipps does not offer any form of agreement management, as this may be quite complex operations, like changing subscription types, temporary address change, etc.
 The URL is opened in the standard web browser.
+The integrator ***must*** implement such functionality for the customer to manage the agreement in their system.

 **Please note:** If the user closes Vipps before the redirect is done, the `merchantRedirectUrl` will not be used.
 It is therefore important that you